-Before we moved to the ranch, Brian worked full time in the oil and gas industry as a safety director and Nicole was a full-time labor and delivery nurse.
-We originally thought we would just spend our weekends at the ranch checking cows and building fences.
-We quickly realized we couldn't do all of these things well and needed to make a change.
+Our ranch was started on our love for agriculture, our dreams of having a big cattle ranch, and wanting to raise our kids in the country.
+Brian worked full time in the oil and gas industry as a safety director and I was a full-time labor and delivery nurse.
+When the opportunity came to piece 3 tracts of underdeveloped land together at a bargain price, to make a 400-acre ranch, we jumped on it!
+We originally thought we would just spend our weekends at the ranch checking cows and building fences, boy were we wrong.

 We started selling our meats, at several farmers' markets.
 We thought this would be a great way to jump-start our sales and grow our business early.
 Then we started personally delivering to our customer's homes.
 Sometimes we would be gone for 14 hours making deliveries and Brayden and Bayli would stay at the ranch to care for all the animals.
-Brian and I knew that wasn't sustainable for us because we needed to be at the ranch, not traveling all the time to sell our meat.
-The answer seemed to lie in shipping our meats directly to customers and finding customers who appreciate high quality, well-raised meats.
+Brian and I knew that wasn't sustainable for us we needed to be at the ranch, not traveling all the time to sell our meat.
+The answer seemed to lie in shipping our meats directly to customers and finding customers who appreciate high-quality, well-raised meats.

 Shipping meat is no easy task, it took us over a year.
-But with lots of research, trial & error, and lots of mistakes we have a system in place to ship our meats to 18 different states across the US and still growing!
+But with lots of research, trial & error, and lots of mistakes we have a system in place to ship our meats to 18 different states across the US, and still growing!